 Once it is decided that CSR is to be used, the cycle slip reduction factor needs to be chosen.
 The available factors are 1/2, 1/4, and 1/16.
-In order to preserve the same loop characteristics, TI recommends that Equation 4 be satisfied:
+To preserve the same loop characteristics, TI recommends that the following constraint be satisfied:

-(Fastlock Charge Pump Current) / (Steady-State Charge Pump Current) = CSR (4)
+8.3.7.3.1 (Fastlock Charge Pump Current) / (Steady-State Charge Pump Current) = CSR

-In order to satisfy this constraint, the maximum charge pump current in steady-state is 8X for a CSR of 1/2, 4X for a CSR of 1/4, and 1X for a CSR of 1/16.
+To satisfy this constraint, the maximum charge pump current in steady-state is 8X for a CSR of 1/2, 4X for a CSR of 1/4, and 1X for a CSR of 1/16.
 Because the PLL phase noise is better for higher charge pump currents, it makes sense to choose CSR only as large as necessary to prevent cycle slipping.
 Choosing it larger than this will not improve lock time, and will result in worse phase noise.